 Mrs. Rose Young – Lead Mentor – has been with the Robo-Lions since the founding of the team in 2009.
 She is a science and technology teacher, formerly at Liberty High School and currently at Glenelg Country School.
 In addition to her dedication to the Robo-Lions, she mentors four FTC teams at her school.
 Mrs Young is an active member of the Maryland FLL Planning Committee and the STEMaction Board and is the Treasurer of PIE3.
 She volunteers at FIRST events for all four programs.
 Mrs. Young formerly worked in acoustics research and as an engineer in the Navy.
 She is a graduate of the US Naval Academy with a BS in Physics, and she also has an M.S. in Applied Physics from Johns Hopkins University and an M.S. in Curriculum and Instruction from McDaniel College.
-Her two sons are Robo-Lion Alums now attending UMBC.
+Her two sons are Robo-Lion Alums with Engineering and Information Technology degrees from University of Maryland Baltimore County.

 Mr. Wayne Fuller – Construction Mentor – has been with the Robo-Lions since 2009, following his son Preston, a team alumni, from FIRST Lego League.
 Wayne is a Program Manager with the prestigious technology consulting firm Booz-Allen-Hamilton which is a major team sponsor.
 Both of Wayne’s kids Preston and Abi held numerous important positions with the Robo-Lions.
 Preston is an Army Paratrooper attending the United States Military Academy at West Point and Abi is attending South Dakota School of Mines studying Industrial Engineering.